gopro/labs/docs/control/chapters/README.md

 Share this QR Code as a URL: <small id="urltext"></small><br>
 <button id="copyBtn">Copy URL to Clipboard</button>

 **Warning:** Larger chapters may not work everywhere in the ecosystem, even **the HERO8 an HERO9 cameras will not playback or USB transfer files larger than 4GB** in this current firmware.
 Yet the files are valid and accessible using a SD Card reader, and have been tested to work in many tools.
 So this one of the more experimental features, so please test before committing to this new workflow.
-Support for HERO8, HERO9 and MAX cameras.
+Support for HERO8, HERO9, HERO10 and MAX cameras.

 **Known Issue:** Larger chapters will not be enabled when using QuikCapture.
 QuikCapture starts recording before the Labs service starts, resulting in perfectly fine, but only 4GB chapters.

-**Compatibility:** Labs enabled HERO8, HERO9, HERO10, MAX and BONES
+**Compatibility:** Labs enabled HERO8, HERO9, HERO10, MAX and BONES (Standard on HERO11)

 ## Optional: Joining Chapters After Capture